opennox/docs/content/noxscript/ns3/migrate/_index.ru.md

 There are some temporary limitations you should be aware of:
 - Timers will stop each time the map is reloaded.
 You'll need to restart them from the script.
-- All callbacks will reset.
+- All callbacks will reset when map is reloaded.
 You'll need to set them again from the script.
-- Setting function names for triggers in the map editor does not consider Go scripts.
-Set triggers from the script instead.

 These issues will be resolved eventually.